Alpaca Health

 • Poisonous Plants

-Alpacas will graze a wide variety of plants but a surprising number found growing in New Zealand paddocks and gardens are poisonous to most livestock and must be removed if within reach.
+Alpacas will graze a wide variety of plants but many found growing in New Zealand paddocks and gardens are poisonous to livestock and must be removed if within reach.
 There is a saying of "if in doubt, pull it out" for good reason.
 Crias are most at risk as they will try plants that the adults avoid.

-The list of toxic plants is extensive but perhaps the most likely encountered in New Zealand would be Oleander, Foxglove, Hemlock, all Nightshade members, Laburnum, Iris, Jerusalem cherry, Rhododendron and Azalea, Ragwort and Box hedging.
-Of these, hemlock and rhododendron/azalea are the most dangerous as they are relatively common and ingestion of even small quantities of any parts of the plant can be fatal.
-Should an owner believe that an animal has eaten any of these, veterinary help must be obtained immediately.
+The list of toxic plants is extensive but perhaps the most likely encountered in New Zealand would be Oleander, Foxglove, Hemlock, all Nightshade members, Laburnum, Iris, Jerusalem cherry, Rhododendron, and Azalea, Ragwort, and Box hedging.
+Of these, hemlock and rhododendron/azalea are the most dangerous as they are relatively common, and ingestion of even small quantities of any parts of the plant can be fatal.
+If an owner believes that an animal has eaten any of these, veterinary help must be obtained immediately.

 This page shows a photograph gallery of toxic plants that grow in New Zealand and other countries.